 Dental implants are permanent solutions to one or more missing teeth.
 Although commonly colloquially described as “replacement teeth”, dental implants are more accurately replacement tooth roots.
 Implants are small, titanium screws that are placed directly in the jaw bone to support replacement teeth in the form of crowns, secured dentures or bridges, in the same way, that natural tooth roots anchor natural teeth.

 Because they are fixed in the jaw bone, implants provide unrivalled support to tooth replacements, meaning that results are not only aesthetically pleasing but also that full functionality is returned to patients who have lost some of their biting and chewing ability.
 The titanium implants are also osteoconductive, meaning they support and promote bone growth and help to prevent the problem of bone loss.

-At Centre for Aesthetic Periodontics and Implantology Limited (CAPI) all of our dental implants in Kent are placed by Dr Pedja Pavlovic, our Specialist Periodontist, and are restored by our Specialist Prosthodontists, Dr Guy Stephens and Dr Anna Pergamalian.
+At the Centre for Aesthetic Periodontics and Implantology Limited (CAPI) all of our dental implants in Kent are placed by Dr Pedja Pavlovic, our Specialist Periodontist, and are restored by our Specialist Prosthodontists, Dr Bardia Valizadeh and Dr Anna Pergamalian.